-GEORGE E. POTTER CENTER

-Community Relations & the Performing Arts

-Ticket Office: 517.796.8600 Rental information: 517.796.8473
+GEORGE E. POTTER CENTER Community Relations and The Performing Arts Ticket Office: 517.796.8600 Rental information: 517.796.8473

-Performers rave about the world-class acoustics of the Harold Sheffer Music Hall, one of three theatres in the George E. Potter Center.
-Celebrities such as Bill Cosby, Weird Al, Gallagher, Michael Bolton, Kathy Griffin and Clint Black have taken the stage here as well as productions that include CATS, Stomp and Blast.
-The Michael Baughman Theatre, a smaller, more intimate stage, hosts such groups as JCC's Theatre Department, the community's Center Stage Jackson, a comedy series and the Michigan Shakespeare Festival.
-The Ruth Day Theatre, a stage in the round, welcomes even smaller audiences.
-More than a hundred community organizations rent the George E. Potter Center's facilities each year, including the Federer meeting rooms and Robert E. Snyder Dining Room.
-The George E. Potter Center is also a popular site for weddings and family celebrations, offering complete catering and set-up services.
-Assistance with audio visual equipment is also available.
+Performers rave about the world-class acoustics of the Harold Sheffer Music Hall, one of three theatres in the George E. Potter Center, Celebrities such as Bill Cosby, Weird Al, Gallagher, Michael Bolton, Travis Tritt and Clint Black have taken the stage here as well as productions that include CATS, Stomp and Blast, The Michael Baughman Theatre, a smaller, more intimate stage, hosts such groups as JCC's Theatre Department, the community's Center Stage Jackson, a comedy series and the Michigan Shakespeare Festival.
+The Ruth Day Theatre, a stage in the round. welcomes even smaller audiences.
+More than a hundred community organizations rent the George E. Potter Center's facilities each year, including the Federer meeting rooms and Robert E. Snyder Dining Room, The George E. Potter Center is also a popular site for weddings and family celebrations, offering complete catering and set-up services.